thomasteisberg/peregrine_hardware/pcbs/payload_divider/README.md

 The `.zip` file is an export from EasyEDA.
 It can be uploaded to EasyEDA as a new project.
 It is also possible to load in KiCAD using the EasyEDA importer (File > Import Non-KiCad Project ... > EasyEDA (JLCEDA) Std Backup).

 The source project in EasyEDA is titled `payload-divider-v4`.

+## Fabrication notes

+The Gerber files, BOM, and Pick and Place files are in the [fabrication_files](fabrication_files/) subdirectory.
+I've produced this PCB with JLCPCB in the past, but there's nothing particularly unique about the requirements.
+Any board house should be able to do it.

+For part availability and process reasons, I have never had any of the through-hole parts assembled by JLCPCB, however it should be fine to do so if your PCBA manufacturer has the parts in stock.